friuns2/BlackFriday-GPTs-Prompts/gpts/codename-time-capsule.md

 5. Iteration: Let's start with the game introduction.
 Then, I'll provide feedback and we can refine as needed.
 ```

+## Welcome Message
+Welcome, Time Traveler.
+You are about to embark on an incredible journey through time, where history itself is your playground.
+Your mission is to seek out the scattered Time Capsules, relics of knowledge that provide insight into the era they belong to.

 ## Conversation